-$$\mathbf{Q}{in} + \mathbf{P} + \delta \mathbf{D} = \mathbf{Q}{out} + \mathbf{S} + \mathbf{E}$$ 21.
+$$Q{in} + P + \delta D = Q{out} + S + E$$ 21.

 Water balance studies more commonly calculate evaporation so that seepage can be deduced.
-A recent study has been carried out at Lake Powell, Glen Canyon dam, Arizona (Myers et al 1999).
-Evaporation of effluent ponds has been reviewed by Louden and Reece (1983) and more recently addressed by Ham, J.M. and DeSutter (1999) and Glanville et al (1999).
+A recent study has been carried out at Lake Powell, Glen Canyon dam, Arizona (Myers 1999).
+Evaporation of effluent ponds has been reviewed by Louden and Reece (1983) and more recently addressed by Ham and DeSutter (1999) and Glanville et al. (1999).

-The change in the water level of the dam can either be measured using pressure transducer based depth sensors, or siphon weighing systems (Glanville et al 1997).
-Inflow and outflow to the storage in addition to seepage have to be determined very accurately in order to obtain a meaningful evaporation estimation.
-The aim of this type of experimental approach may be summarized in Figure 12.
+The change in the water level of the dam can either be measured using pressure transducer based depth sensors, or siphon weighing systems (Glanville et al. 1999).
+Inflow and outflow to the storage, in addition to seepage, have to be determined very accurately in order to obtain a meaningful evaporation estimation.
+The aim of this type of experimental approach is illustrated in Figure 14.

-Figure 12 Principle of physical measurement of evaporation of a water storage using flow mass balance method
+Figure 14: Principle of physical measurement of evaporation of a water storage using flow mass balance method

 The main challenge is to determine seepage accurately.
-As part of the NRMW study, which was to evaluate the effect of various covers in reducing evaporation, three lined tanks were installed with nil seepage.
-With other water storages, depending upon the quality of the liner, there is usually some loss due to seepage.
-The best method to determine the seepage rate is to accurately measure the change in water level over night when there should be minimal evaporative loss.
+As part of the NRM&W study, which was to evaluate the effect of various covers in reducing evaporation, three lined tanks were installed with no seepage.
+With other water storages, depending on the quality of the liner, there is usually some loss due to seepage.
+The best method to determine the seepage rate is to accurately measure the change in water level overnight, when there should be minimal evaporative loss.
 This necessitates the use of very accurate transducers (accurate to ± 1 mm day-1 or better).
-Waste level recorders description were rigorously tested by Ham and DeSutter (1999) and found to be extremely accurate and stable (eg. ± 0.16 mm)
+Waste level recorders were rigorously tested by Ham and DeSutter (1999) and found to be extremely accurate and stable (e.g. ± 0.16 mm).

-Windspeed effects can be a cause of evaporation rate data variability (Glanville et al 1997).
-For example wind induced waves superimpose a signal noise on depth measurements which has to be carefully removed.
+Wind speed effects can be a cause of variability in evaporation rate data (Glanville et al. 1999).
+For example, wind induced waves superimpose a signal noise on depth measurements which has to be carefully removed.
 More seriously, wind can effectively pile up water along the downwind shoreline of a water body.
-Sample calculations using the approach of White and Denmead (1989) indicated that depth errors caused by wind drag would be less than 1mm.
+Sample calculations using the approach of White and Denmead (1989) indicated that depth errors caused by wind drag would be less than 1 mm.
 There is also the tidal effect which may be a few mm for large water bodies.

-4.4 Evaporation Pans
+4.4 Evaporation pans

-Evaporation pans have been and still are used extensively throughout the world to estimate reference evapotranspiration for crop surface, or evaporation from a bare soil or water surface (Kadel and Abbe, 1916).
-Evaporation pans (Class A pan, USDA or U.S. Weather Bureau) consist of a circular pan, generally four feet in diameter and 10 inches deep.
-They should be mounted on a slatted timber base on level short mown grass and equipped with a bird guard (ref).
+Evaporation pans have been, and still are, used extensively throughout the world to estimate reference evapotranspiration for crop surfaces, or evaporation from a bare soil or water surface (Kadel & Abbe 1916).
+Evaporation pans (Class A pan, USDA or US Weather Bureau) consist of a circular pan, generally four feet in diameter and 10 inches deep.
+They should be mounted on a slatted timber base on level short mown grass and equipped with a bird guard (Figure 15).

-Figure 13 Typical evaporation pan with weeds growing and no bird guard.
+Figure 15: Typical evaporation pan with weeds and no bird guard.
 The pan is also not filled to the top so there will be significant errors associated with the aerodynamics of the lip

 A floating evaporation pan setup has been described by Ham (1999).
-Differences between water body and pan conditions that can affect pan data include (Burman and Pochop, 1994)
+According to Burman & Pochop (1994) differences between water body and pan conditions that can affect pan data include:

-- 1. differing water temperature variations with depth - 2. storage of heat within the pan - 3. differences in wind exposure - 4. differences in the turbulence, temperature and humidity of air above the water surface - 5. heat transfer through the sides and bottom of the pan where K{pan} is a pan coefficient which generally varies from about 0.6 to 0.9 (Brutsaert, 1982) or 0.6-1.2 (Clewitt, 1980) depending on the pan and the surrounding environment.
-Calculation of pan coefficients for pans across Queensland was carried out by Weeks (1983) who concluded 0.7 to 1.0 was typical.
+- 1. differing water temperature variations with depth - 2. storage of heat within the pan - 3. differences in wind exposure - 4. differences in the turbulence, temperature and humidity of air above the water surface - 5. heat transfer through the sides and bottom of the pan.

-Since pan evaporation (E{pan}) normally exceeds evaporative losses from larger water bodies (E{ws}) , researchers commonly adjust the pan data as follows :
+Since pan evaporation (Epan) normally exceeds evaporative losses from larger water bodies (Ews), researchers commonly adjust the pan data as follows:

-$$E{ws} = E{pan} \cdot K{pan}$$ 22.
+$$E{ws} = E{pan} K{pan}$$ 22.